COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 ==== Dance Dance Revolution Puzzle

-Dance Dance Revolution is a series of arcade video machines, where the player is required to step on the specified locations on the floor of the machine.
+Dance Dance Revolution is a series of arcade video machines where the player is required to step on the specified locations on the floor of the machine.
 The floor of the game is partitioned into four sections using the four cardinal directions with symbols pointing in each direction.
 The game indicates the section of the floor on which the user is to step by presenting luminous arrows on the screen that point in the direction corresponding to the relevant section of the floor.
 Dance Dance Revolution presents the on-screen arrows as travelling from one side of the arcade machine's screen to another, entering a virtual box.
 When the arrow symbol enters this box, the user is to step on the corresponding section of the machine's floor.
-The game synchronises these events to music so the movement of the player's feet will roughly follow the beat of the song that is playing which mimicks dancing hence the name "Dance Dance Revolution".
+The game synchronises these events to music so the movement of the player's feet will roughly follow the beat of the song that is playing, which mimicks, dancing hence the name "Dance Dance Revolution".

 We adapt Dance Dance Revolution to a computer game by using the arrow keys as digital analogues to the sections of the arcade machine's floor.